Arizona teachers union, grassroots groups, seek pay talks

 The Arizona Education Association and Arizona United Education sent a letter to Ducey and leaders of the state Legislature Thursday seeking the talks.
 They are demanding a 20 percent teacher pay hike and annual raises, higher pay for support staff, a restoration of school funding to 2008 levels and an end to new tax cuts until per-pupil funding reaches the national average.

-The governor’s office didn’t immediately respond to a request for comment on the request.
+The governor’s office said he will review the letter and remains focused on passing a budget.
 Last week, Ducey said he was sticking with his current plan to add a 1 percent raise and restore some previously-cut school funding.